 1+1=3 is an artistic platform/community/eco system for research and performance.
 The collective includes musicians, neuroscientists, dancers and visual artists.
 Our starting point is the willingness to allow other to appropriate one’s practice and knowledge-base, and to look at one’s own practice through the eyes of others.
-In our performances we use the EEGsynth, a brain and body interface to control sounds and images in real-time.
-We often invite other professionals in the arts and sciences to collaborate with us.
-We have performed in Sweden, Finland, France, Germany, France, Portugal, Italy, the UK, Greece, Egypt, Brazil, Mexico and the US.
+In our performances we use the EEGsynth, a brain and body interface to control sounds, lights and images – often in real-time.
+We invite professionals in the arts and sciences to collaborate with us.
+Since 2014 we have performed in Sweden, Finland, France, Germany, France, Portugal, Italy, the UK, Greece, Egypt, Brazil, Mexico and the US.
 To find out more, you find the 1+1=3/EEGsynth CV here.

 What is the EEGsynth?